cwickham/human-side/reading.md

 Tractenberg, Rochelle E. 2013.
 “Ethical Reasoning for Quantitative Scientists: A Mastery Rubric for Developmental Trajectories, Professional Identity, and Portfolios That Document Both.”
 In *Proceedings of the 2013 Joint Statistical Meetings, Montreal, Quebec, Canada*.

 Tractenberg, Rochelle E., Andrew J. Russell, Gregory J. Morgan, Kevin T. FitzGerald, Jeff Collmann, Lee Vinsel, Michael Steinmann, and Lisa M. Dolling.
 2015.
 “Using Ethical Reasoning to Amplify the Reach and Resonance of Professional Codes of Conduct in Training Big Data Scientists.” *Science and Engineering Ethics* 21 (6): 1485–1507. doi:[10.1007/s11948-014-9613-1](https://doi.org/10.1007/s11948-014-9613-1).

+Trevino, Linda K, and Katherine A Nelson.
+2016. *Managing Business Ethics: Straight Talk About How to Do It Right*.
+John Wiley & Sons.